jobrouter/typo3-data/Documentation/developer.rst

          UNIQUE KEY jrid (jrid)
       );

-   The table name must start with `tx_` to be recognised as an own table in the module.
+   The table name must start with `tx_` to be recognised as an custom table in the module.

    It must also have a column `jrid`.
 Add a unique or primary key for the `jrid` column.
 If you want to use the table in a TCA/Extbase context, you must